edshen17/manabu-server/README.md

 2. `npm install`.
 3. Create a .env file in the root directory to add secret API keys.
 Please ask the project manager for them.

+Note: Refer to [this](https://stackoverflow.com/a/33424884) if you get any CRLF lint errors.

 ### Tests
 To run the test suite, run `npm t`.